raulm-bzz/Crypto-Web-Scraper/README.md

 # Crypto-Web-Scraper
-Web Scraping tool to get recent prices on any Crypto
+Web Scraping tool to get recent prices for any Crypto